aws-samples/terraform-aws-multi-account-pipeline/README.md

 `kms_key` is the arn of an *existing* AWS KMS key.
 This input will encrypt the Amazon S3 bucket with a AWS KMS key of your choice.
 Otherwise the bucket will be encrypted using SSE-S3.
 Your AWS KMS key policy will need to allow codebuild and codepipeline to `kms:GenerateDataKey*` and `kms:Decrypt`.

+`workspace_directory` enables the use of workspace variable files (eg ./workspaces/<workspace>.tfvars.
+The input is the directory name that you wish to use.

 `environment_variables` can be used to define terraform and [tf_lint](https://github.com/terraform-linters/tflint) versions.

 `checkov_skip` defines [Checkov](https://www.checkov.io/) skips for the pipeline.
 This is useful for organization-wide policies, removing the need to add individual resource skips.

 ## Architecture